justastranger/CarcassSpark/README.md

 # Building
 You will need to provide a reference to Assembly-CSharp.dll from your copy of Cultist Simulator in order to build this project.
 This file is located in the `Cultist Simulator/cultistsimulator_Data/Managed/` folder.

+Newtonsoft's JSON.net and MindFusion's Diagramming packages are needed to compile the program.
+Both can be found through NuGet.

 # Images
 In order to display the vanilla images, you will need to extract and sort them yourselves (unless permission is granted to redistribute the images).